 Scholarships are tenable for the full duration of the academic program.

 For PhD scholars, the scholarship may be awarded for a maximum of five and a half years.
 The annual renewal of which for subsequent years is subject to:

 - receipt by the Indian Council for Cultural Relations (ICCR) of a progress report, valid Residency Permit and current transcripts;

 - the confirmation by the academic institution that the renewal period is necessary to complete the program of study for which the scholarship was initially awarded.

 - must be a Canadian citizen;

 - must have completed the prerequisite degrees for the proposed program of study at the time of submitting an application;

-- must engage in full-time graduate studies or research at a university on the list of UGC Recognized Universities (PDF format); and
+- must engage in full-time studies or research at a university on the list of UGC Recognized Universities (PDF, 115 KB)*.